jhpyle/docassemble/_docs/fields.md

 ### <a name="required"></a>`required`

 `required` affects whether the field will be optional or required.
-If a field is required, it will be marked with a red asterisk.
+If a field is required, it will be marked with a red asterisk, and input validation will be enforced to make sure the user provides a value.

+If the user skips a non-required field, the variable will be blank for text-based fields and `None` for multiple-choice and yes/no fields.

+Some `datatype`s are never marked with a red asterisk.
+For example, [`range`](#range) and [`yesno`](#fields yesno) fields are set to real values by default, so the user cannot actuall skip the question.

 The value of `required` can be `True` or `False`.
 By default, all fields are required, so you never need to write `required: True` unless you want to.

 {% include side-by-side.html demo="optional-field" %}